sumantha-NTS/Predicting-the-Movement-of-person-in-Crowd/README.md

-# Predicting-the-Movement-of-person-in-Crowd-
+# Predicting-the-Movement-of-person-in-Crowd
 Predicting the movement of a person in the crowd based on the movement of the crowd in particular timestamp.

 ## Objective:

 ## Dataset:
-Dataset is prepared by considering the 5000 people locations which is represented in *Map.html*.
+Dataset is prepared by considering the latitude and longitude of the 5000 people locations which is represented in *Map.html*.
+Also the scatter points of the locations are visualized in the **.ipnb** file.

 ## Methodology: